Teaching kids about money

 Here are some things you may want to do with your children to

-help develop their financial savvy and independence:
+help develop their financial independence before they start

 - Shopping lists - Ask your kids to help